 I have been researching and producing writings on the disruptions that have taken place in our working, learning and communication spaces in the last ten years.

-In my article, I have acknowledged the role of human beings, Gigs and robots in The New Blended Workforce.
-I have envisioned the new work environment with a high number of full-time workers executing tasks side by side with gig workers, bots or digital assistants.
+In my article, I have acknowledged the role of human beings, the gig economy, robots and even the disruptive sap business bydesign in The New Blended Workforce.
+I have envisioned the new work environment with a high number of full-time workers executing tasks side-by-side with gig workers, bots or digital assistants.